Why screen for hearing loss in newborns?

 - Early treatment can provide earlier sound stimulation for your baby’s brain

 How are hearing screenings done?

 - Automated Auditory Brainstem Response (AABR) tests the baby’s ability to hear soft sounds through earphones.
-Sensors are placed on the baby’s skin, which measures responses to sound at the level of the brainstem.
+Sensors are placed on the baby’s skin, measuring responses to sound at the brainstem level.

-- Otoacoustic Emissions (OAE) measures an “echo” response to sound from the ear directly.
-Both tests are safe and your baby may sleep quietly through both types of hearing screenings.
+- Otoacoustic Emissions (OAE) measure an “echo” response to sound from the ear directly.
+Both tests are safe, and your baby may sleep quietly through both types of hearing screenings.

 What happens if a baby does not “pass” the screening?

 There are many reasons why a baby may not “pass” the hearing screening.
 If this happens, a follow-up test must be done to find out if the baby has hearing loss.
 It is important that you follow the recommendations given by your hospital screening staff, audiologist, and/or physician.
 A list of health departments that offer follow-up testing can be found here.

 Where can I find an audiologist for follow-up testing?

 Follow-up testing by a licensed audiologist is recommended if your child fails or does not pass the hearing screening.
 Finding an audiologist who is experienced and comfortable working with infants and young children may be a challenge in some areas of the state.
 Several directories can help you find what is needed for follow-up testing for your child.